jbenavidez/rag-ai-agent/README.md

 # RAG-AI-Agent(WIP)
-A lightweight **Retrieval-Augmented Generation (RAG)** AI agent that ingests data from the **NYC Capital Projects dataset** and answers user questions with relevant, context-aware responses grounded in the ingested data.The agent is designed to operate independently and can be integrated into other applications or services.
+A lightweight RAG AI agent that ingests data from the **NYC Capital Projects dataset** and answers user questions with relevant, context-aware responses grounded in the ingested data.The agent is designed to operate independently and can be integrated into other applications or services.
 A **web application** is provided as a testing and interaction tool, allowing users to easily query and validate the agent’s capabilities.

  ## Stack